18F/digital-acquisition-playbook/pages/6-glossary.md

 ## Lean

+* **Fishbone (or Ishikawa) diagram.** A cause and effect diagram used to identify the root cause for an effect or problem.
-* **Kaizen: **Japanese term for "change for the better", this is the Lean method for identifying root causes of waste in processes.
+* **Kaizen:** Japanese term for "change for the better", this is the Lean method for identifying root causes of waste in processes.
 Kaizen manifest in Agile as the Team Retrospective.
-* **Fishbone (or Ishikawa) diagram. **A cause and effect diagram used to identify the root cause for an effect or problem.
 * **Muri.** The Japanese word for overburden.
 * **Mura.** The Japanese word for inconsistency or variation.
 * **Muda.** The Japanese word for waste.